 Output price inflation

-Chart 1: Realised and expected annual price growth have increased further in recent months
+Chart 1: Realised and expected annual price growth have flattened off in recent months

 Realised and expected annual price inflation (a)

 - (a) Realised price growth results are based on the question ‘Looking back, from 12 months ago to now, what was the approximate % change in the average price you charge, considering all products and services?’.
 Expected price growth results are based on the question: ‘Looking ahead, from now to 12 months from now, what approximate % change in your average price would you expect in each of the following scenarios: lowest, low, middle, high and highest?’ and respondents were asked to assign a probability to each scenario.
 In the figure, solid lines are three-month moving averages.
 Dashed lines are single month data.

 Since May 2022, panel members have also been asked about their expectations for official consumer prices index (CPI) inflation, both one year and three years ahead, and about the current rate of CPI inflation.
 On average, respondents were accurate in their estimates of current CPI inflation rates, matching the official ONS statistics.
 One year ahead CPI inflation expectations have fallen from a peak of 9.5% in September to 7.2% in November (Chart 2, Panel A).
 This fall in mean expected CPI inflation one year ahead has been associated with fewer businesses expecting very high rates of inflation in the distribution (Chart 2, Panel B).
 Expected three year ahead CPI inflation also decreased to 3.9% in November, down 0.9 percentage points from September.
 These downward revisions, and the earlier increases, in CPI inflation expectations could reflect news about energy costs.
 In particular, the policy announcements around Government support for energy costs, with detail on the Energy Bill Relief Scheme released on 21 September, are likely to have been a factor in lowering CPI expectations.